Arpita98Patnaik/SDLC_Team4_HealthyMe/1_Requirements/Readme.md

 # 4W's & 1H
 ## Who
-* BMI calculators and similarly BMR calculators are popularly used by persons on a weight loss regime
+* BMI calculators and BMR calculators are popularly used by people on a weight loss regime.
 ## What
 *
 ## When